gesteves/kona/README.md

 #### Location

-To set the location used for the weather conditions and forecast on the home page, add it as a pair of coordinates to the `LOCATION` environment variable, like `"19.639133263373843, -155.9967081931534"`.
+To set the location used for the weather conditions and forecast on the home page, add it as a comma-separated pair of latitude/longitude coordinates to the `LOCATION` environment variable, like `"19.639133263373843, -155.9967081931534"`.
 You can also pass them as JSON in the body of a [Netlify build hook](https://docs.netlify.com/configure-builds/build-hooks/) to update them (and the website) automatically.

 For example, making the following request...

 ```
-curl -X POST <NETLIFY_BUILD_HOOK_URL> -H "Content-Type: application/json" -d '{"latitude": 19.639133263373843, "longitude": -155.9967081931534}'
+curl -X POST <NETLIFY_BUILD_HOOK_URL> -H "Content-Type: application/json" -d '{ "latitude": 19.639133263373843, "longitude": -155.9967081931534 }'
 ```

-...will show the conditions in Kailua-Kona on the home page.
+...will rebuild the site to show the conditions in Kailua-Kona on the home page.
 This requires Google Maps and WeatherKit to be set up to work.

 #### TrainerRoad